gblrodrigues/OrbitalNexus-api/README.md

 # OrbitalNexus

 OrbitalNexus is a REST API built with Kotlin, Ktor, Exposed, Koin and H2 Database for managing planets, missions and astronauts in a fictional space exploration system.
-> Coming soon: Companion Android application powered by this API.
+> This API serves as the backend for the [OrbitalNexus Android application](https://github.com/gblrodrigues/OrbitalNexus-android).

 * [Technologies Used](#technologies-used)
 * [Features](#features)